 When talking about muscles of the wrist, you are essentially referring to muscles that originate and are mostly located in the forearm.
 Typically the muscle belly is located in the forearm and a long tendon crosses the wrist joint and attaches to a bone in the hand which allows for the wrist movements.
 There are 4 movements that the wrist can make: flexion, extension, radial deviation, and ulnar deviation.
 The forearm/wrist/hand can also rotate in pronation and supination movements.

 There are 6 main muscles that flex the wrist.
-Three of the muscle originate on the humorous and cross the forearm and extent through the wrist via tendons and insert into the bones of the hand.
 These muscles are: the flexor carpus radialis, flexor carpus ulnaris, and palmaris longus.
+These three muscles originate on the humerous and cross the forearm and extend through the wrist via tendons and insert into the bones of the hand.
 The other three muscles, the flexor digitorum superficialis, flexor digitorum profundus, and flexor pollicis longus, start in the forearm and the tendons attach to phalanges (finger bones).
 Due to where these muscles insert they are able to help with flexing the wrists as well as flexing their respective finger/thumb they attach.

 Several muscles in the forearm control the rotating of the wrist/hand.
 When your elbows are at your side and bent to 90 degrees, the supinator muscle rotates your palm upwards.
 The pronator teres and pronator quadratus work in the opposite direction and turn your palm down.